cjdbarlow/Part-One/myocardial_oxygen_supply_and_demand.md

      * The flow to each ventricle is different during the cardiac cycle
      * The left ventricle is **best perfused in diastole**
      Therefore **heart rate** is an important determinant of coronary blood flow, as **tachycardia will decrease coronary blood flow**

-Flow to each ventricle can be graphed as these relationships change over the cardiac cycle:
+* Flow to each ventricle is a function of how relationships change over the cardiac cycle

+Left Ventricular Coronary Blood Flow:

 <img src="resources\LV-cbf.svg">

+Right Ventricular Coronary Blood Flow:

 <img src="resources\RV-cbf.svg">

 ##Myocardial Oxygen Demand
 Normal myocardial oxygen consumption (MVO<sub>2</sub>) is 21-27ml.min<sup>-1</sup>.
 The **three major determinants** are: